conorbmurphy/galvanizereference/README.md

 ### Maximal Margin Classifier, Support Vector Classifiers, Support Vector Machines ###

 Support Vector Machines (SVM) are typically thought of as a classification algorithm however they can be used for regressions as well.
 SVM's used to be as well researched as neural networks are today and are considered to be one of the best "out of the box" classifiers.
+Hand writing analysis in post offices were done by SVM's.
 They are useful when you have a sparcity of solutions achievable by the l1 penalty and when you know that kernels and margins can be an effective way to approach your data.

 In p-dimensional space, a **hyperplane** is a flat affine subspace of dimension p-1.
 With a dat set of an n x p matrix, we have n points in p-dimensional space.
 Points of different classes, if completely separable, are able to be separated by an infinite number of hyperplanes.
 The **maximal margin hyperplane** is the separating hyperplane that is farthest from the training observations.
 The **margin** is the orthogonal distance between points between two classes (when the inner product of two vectors is 0, it's orthoginal).
 The **maximal margin classifier** then is when we classify a test observation based on which side of the maximal margin hyperplane it lies.